TheArturthur/CoppermindScraper/Cosmere/House Kholin.md

 After the [[Battle of Thaylen Field\|Battle of Thaylen Field]] Dalinar asked Adolin to be king, but as he did not believe himself to be capable, Jasnah was crowned queen instead.
 When [[Shallan Davar\|Shallan Davar]] becomes Jasnah's ward, in order to protect Shallan's family from their creditors and political adversaries, Jasnah orchestrates a causal betrothal between her ward and Adolin.
 This eventually culminated in their marriage after the battle of Thaylen Field, bringing together House Kholin and House Davar.
 Six months after the Battle of Thaylen Field, Jasnah and Dalinar met with Relu-na and his son Talik in order to create an alliance with the Reshi.
 Jasnah, Dalinar, and Renarin went to a military expedition in Emul against Tukar and the Voidbringers, in order to gain Emul as an ally.
 While Adolin and Shallan went to [[Lasting Integrity\|Lasting Integrity]] as a delegation to convince the Honorspren to once again start bonding to humans to create Windrunners.
 Upon arriving, they tried Adolin for the crimes of the Recreance.
 Dalinar negotiated with Odium, setting the conditions of the Contest of Champions based upon the document written by Jasnah and Wit, which would decide the fate of Roshar.
+On the day of the contest, [[Odium\|Odium]] revealed that Gavinor was his chosen champion.
+He had captured Gavinor in the Spiritual Realm and compressed time so that, across the day that he was there, he would experience around twenty years.
+Odium spent that time teaching him to hate Dalinar.
+During the contest, Dalinar took up Honor, but then renounced it, leaving it for Taravangian to pick up.
+He was then killed by Taravangian.

 ## Military
 House Kholin has access to a large and powerful military, during the War of Reckoning and before the Battle of Narak, they were primarily stationed at the Kholin Warcamp at the Shattered Plains.
 After the battle and the start of the True Desolation, most moved into Urithiru.
 Furthermore, following the stationing at Urithiru, Dalinar Kholin, in his position of Highprince of War, took full control of the armies of the other highprinces, in order to prevent any additional squabbles, this increased the size of the army under House Kholin to around 100,000.
 With their military might, they were capable of taking over the disunified Alethi provinces, bringing them together into a single unified Alethkar over years of conquest. [[General Khal\|General Khal]] is the highest ranking general in the Kholin Army.
 Dalinar often trusts him to lead his armies when he cannot.
 During the Invasion of Urithiru at least 18 000 troops wore Kholin colors, though most of them were out in the field.

 ### King's Guard
 The King's Guard are made up of soldiers specifically tasked with the protection of the incumbent king of Alethkar.
 They are administered directly by Dalinar Kholin.
 Their current state is unknown.
 They wear uniforms of deep blue and gold.

 ### Cobalt Guard
 The Cobalt Guard are an honor guard of House Kholin, protecting members of the House.

 Head of Cobalt Guard (Former) [[Niter\|Niter]]
 Head of Cobalt Guard (Former) [[Kaladin Stormblessed\|Kaladin Stormblessed]]